 The Mt.
 Mansfield Paired Watersheds Study

-Stream gages on Ranch Brook and West Branch provide continuous monitoring of stream water heights (stage), which are related to discharge (flow) by an empirical rating based on frequent discharge measurements.
-This information provides a basis for the monitoring of long-term hydrology patterns and water quality trends including: baseline conditions, trends in stream acid/base status, cations (Ca2+, K+, Mg+2, Na+, Si+), anions (Cl-, NO3-, SO42-) suspended sediment output, snowpack and snowmelt, and extreme climate events.
-These gaging stations provide a watershed framework for other FEMC efforts including nutrient cycling, forest health assessments, forest fragmentation and biological monitoring.
+Supported as a collaboration between the VMC and the US Geological Survey, stream gages on Ranch Brook and West Branch provide continuous monitoring of stream water heights (stage), which are related to discharge (flow) by an empirical rating based on frequent discharge measurements.
+This information informs the monitoring of long-term hydrology patterns and water quality trends including: baseline conditions, trends in stream acid/base status, cations (Ca, K, Mg, Na, Si), anions (Cl, NO3, SO4) suspended sediment output, snowpack and snowmelt and extreme climate events.
+These gaging stations provide a watershed framework for other VMC efforts including nutrient cycling, forest health assessments, forest fragmentation and biological monitoring.

 Long Term Trends

-Climate models predict more extreme precipitation events (already evident) that can potentially flood mountain streams leading to erosion, loss of stream bank cover and scouring of stream bottoms causing major disruptions to fish and macroinvertebrate habitat, increased sedimentation and water temperature (if cover is lost) and changes in essential stream nutrient and oxygen concentrations.
-Conversely, extended periods of low flows (drought conditions), whether naturally-occurring or human induced (e.g. water for hotels and residences and snow making), can also adversely affect both aquatic and riparian animal and plant communities.
+Extremely intense rain events have the potential to temporarily overwhelm mountain streams leading to stream bank erosion, loss of stream bank cover and scouring of stream bottoms resulting in major disruptions to fish and macroinvertebrate habitat, increased sedimentation and water temperature (if cover is lost) and changes in essential stream nutrient and oxygen concentrations.
+Conversely, extended periods of low flows (droughty conditions), whether naturally-occurring or human induced (e.g. water removal from streams in late fall and early winter for snow making) can also adversely affect both aquatic and riparian animal and plant communities.

-This study provides valuable information quantifying differences in overall streamflow volumes, peak flows, minimum flows, and timing and duration of each in both an undeveloped and a developed watershed at high elevation.
-This project has, and will continue, to produce real-world data needed by State regulatory agencies to make data-driven, environmentally sound decisions about development at Vermont’s high elevation sites.
+To our knowledge, this is still the only study of its kind, east of the Rocky Mountains, quantifying differences in overall streamflow volumes, peak flows, minimum flows, and timing and duration of each in both an undeveloped and a developed watershed at high elevation.
+This project has, and will continue, to produce real-world data needed by State regulatory agencies to make data-driven, environmentally sound decisions about development at Vermont's high elevation sites.
 Without proper regulatory oversight, safeguards and controls, alterations in streamflow (quantity, velocities, timing, and water quality) can potentially have devastating impacts on aquatic and riparian communities down-stream of highly developed sites.

 Vermont's high elevation areas have the potential to be heavily impacted as the result of increased annual use and changing climatic conditions.